Pet Loss Counselling

 How many sessions will I need?

-Additional sessions are booked following consultation at the end of each appointment.
-Everyone is different and you might find you need one session, or you might need 4 or more.
+Subsequent bookings are made following consultation at the end of each session.
+Everyone is different and you might find you need one session, or you might need more.

 Even if you decide not to book another session at the time of consultation, you are able to book in at any time in the future.